We are currently experiencing problems with some of our online forms. We are working to fix this as quickly as possible.

 • provide the leadership to enable South Gloucestershire to become carbon neutral by 2030

-• set out an area wide Climate Emergency Action Plan each year until 2030
+• set out an area wide Climate and Nature Emergency Action Plan each year until 2030

 We have signed up to: